ClarenceLindh/forum/README.md

 ## Intro
-This is a social forum web application.
-This is an MVP which needs more work to be finished.
+This is a MVP for a social forum web application.

-### Made with Java, React and SQL.
+Made with Java, React and SQL.

 ### Installation
 1. Import the SQL file to for example HeidiSQL